1xBet: Criminal investigation

+International arrest warrants have been issued for the company's three founders, one of whom reportedly died in Switzerland in 2023.
 In early 2020, awareness was raised of an unlawful practice, an international arrest warrant was issued by Russian authorities.
 Later, in August 2020, the Directorate of the Investigative Committee for the Russian Bryansk Region released the names of the supposed creators of 1xBet.
 These are "Sergey Karshkov", "Roman Semiokhin" and "Dmitry Kazorin".
 All three have Cypriot citizenship.
 The trio are suspected of organizing the online bookmaker 1xBet, and are defendants in a criminal case, with penalty of imprisonment.
 A number of estates in Russia with a total value of 1.5 billion rubles were seized.

 In 2021, Parlan Law Firm announced a search for victims of 1xBet in Russia.
 The company has organized a service for filing applications to the investigative committee.
 They filed a lawsuit against the owner of the Russian version of 1xBet – bookmaker 1xStavka.

 In 2023, Morocco's National Judicial Police Brigade (BNPJ) opened a mass investigation into 1xBet among other gambling websites on charges of operating an illegal gambling enterprise following a complaint by MDJS.

-In November 2021 1xBet's subsidiary company, 1хCorр MV, filed for bankruptcy in a Curaçao court after it refused to refund a group of gamblers represented by the foundation for Curaçao gaming victims.
+In November 2021 1xBet's subsidiary company, 1xCorp MV, filed for bankruptcy in a Curaçao court after it refused to refund a group of gamblers represented by the foundation for Curaçao gaming victims.
 The company was declared bankrupt in June 2022 but continued to operate.
-The individuals state that 1xBet structurally deniеs the legitimate wins of players with millions of euros in unpaid winnings.
+The individuals state that 1xBet structurally denies the legitimate wins of players with millions of euros in unpaid winnings.
 In January 2023, 1xCorp MV was declared bankrupt by the Dutch Supreme Court in the Netherlands.